 Summary

 Accelerator Oscillator AC is a histogram momentum tool designed to measure acceleration and deceleration, built from the Awesome Oscillator and a short smoothing of it.
 Its most common settings are the defaults tied to AO, and it is best used as a timing and confirmation layer, not as a standalone signal generator.
 It tends to work best in structured trends and post breakout transitions where follow through exists.
 It tends to fail in ranges, news driven spikes, and mean reverting chop where flips are frequent.
 The practical way to use it is to define direction with trend and structure, then use AC to time entries and manage momentum confidence, while stops and exits stay anchored to price levels.
+When AC is paired with proper regime filtering and price structure rules, it adds a meaningful timing edge without adding unnecessary complexity.